KnightJC/friends-quiz/README.md

 - When deploying my project, I discovered that my 'Next' button stopped working when adding in the footer.

 - I went and revalidated my HTML/ CSS code in which it showed me the issue.
-I was missing an semi-colon.
+I was missing a semi-colon.

 #### Validator Testing